 Passage #4: Hebrews 5:4 states, "And no man taketh this honour unto himself, but he that is called of God, as was Aaron."
 This passage does not refer to any command for the church today to institute an ordained priesthood by laying on hands.
 Aaron was called by God, not by Moses or anyone else laying hands on him (Num.
 18:7, cf. Ex.
 4:27).
 Aaron was anointed but so was the tabernacle (Ex.
 40:13) and everything in it (Ex.
 40:9-15).

 Due to the above evidence, the Mormon Church's claim for Scriptural support of their teaching is lacking.

 Priesthood in the Bible

 In contrast to the Mormon Church's teachings, the Bible has quite different things to say about priesthood.
-First, the Aaronic priesthood was limited to Jewish male members from the tribe of Levi who were descendents from Aaron (Ex.
-28:1; Num.
-3:5-13; Heb.
+First, the Aaronic priesthood was limited to Jewish male members from the tribe of Levi who were descendants from Aaron (Ex.
+28:1, Num.
+3:5-13, Heb.
 7:5).
 The priesthood was inherited by descent from Aaron, not received through ordination.
 It was never supposed to be practiced by Gentiles (non-Jews).
 There is absolutely no teaching about this doctrine of Aaronic priesthood being practiced by Gentiles in the Old or New Testaments.

 The Priesthood of All Believers